-Ally is a product for accessibility that is currently in the pilot stage at the University of Illinois (UIC).
-The pilot started in fall 2019 and included instructional designers from all colleges with one and certain faculty to test it out.
-The Ally system checks materials that are uploaded to Blackboard to ensure that they are accessible to all people.
-It uses machine learning algorithms to check uploaded documents and makes suggestions for how to improve them.
+Ally is a product for accessibility that we are using at the University of Illinois (UIC) to ensure our content is accessible to all people, regardless of disability.
+A pilot was implemented in fall 2019 and included instructional designers from all colleges with faculty and students to test it out.
+Ally uses machine learning algorithms to check uploaded documents and makes suggestions for how to improve them.

 For the Illinois Medicine Curriculum (IMC), I collaborated with faculty to create educational modules using Articulate Rise.
 Here are some examples of my work.
 After many years of campaigning for the college to purchase a subscription to Articulate, I was successful and we even got a team license so some anatomy faculty could create their own modules.

 For summer 2020, I redesigned a graduate course called Media Design: Multimedia (ETT 555) and taught it during an 8-week term.
 I converted the course to Blackboard Ultra view from the Original view for this particular delivery.
 As it turned out, the version of Blackboard Ultra used for this course was lacking in some useful functionality for both instructors and students.

 After redesigning and teaching ETT 555 Media Design: Multimedia at Northern Illinois University (NIU) in summer 2020, I realized that the Ultra view in Blackboard wasn’t really cutting it so I went back to the Original view for spring 2021.
 I relied upon my own instructional design skills as well as feedback from students and […]